University of Illinois Chicago

 About University of Illinois Chicago

-Chicago's largest public research university, driving innovation and urban impact.
+Chicago's largest public research powerhouse, driving urban innovation and impact.

-UIC's rich history traces back to several pioneering health colleges established in the late 19th century, including the Chicago College of Pharmacy (1859), the College of Physicians and Surgeons (1882), and the Columbian College of Dentistry (1893).
-These institutions eventually affiliated with the University of Illinois and became fully incorporated by 1913, fulfilling a long-standing promise for a polytechnical branch in Chicago.
-This deep legacy in health sciences continues to shape UIC's robust academic profile.
+UIC's rich history traces back to the late 19th century, with roots in several esteemed health colleges, including the Chicago College of Pharmacy (1859), the College of Physicians and Surgeons (1882), and the Columbian College of Dentistry (1893).
+These institutions laid the groundwork for UIC's strong health sciences focus, which expanded significantly over the decades.
+The university officially formed in 1982 through the merger of its medical campus and its undergraduate division, fulfilling a long-standing promise for a comprehensive public university in Chicago.

 Key Highlights